imcharliesparks/GoodGame.GG/Docs/acceptance-criteria.md

   - [ ] You can create a new list
 - [ ] Make sure everything is secure and functional
   - [ ] Make sure all API routes return
+- [ ] Navigation
+  - [ ] You should be able to navigate back and forth through every page of the app